pmuens/awesome-serverless/README.md

 - [Serverless PHP on OpenWhisk](https://medium.com/openwhisk/serverless-php-how-to-implement-serverless-functions-in-php-using-openwhisk-9943dc06f544) - How to implement serverless functions in PHP using OpenWhisk.
 - [OpenWhisk with Node](https://www.raymondcamden.com/2017/06/02/integrating-openwhisk-with-your-node-application/) - Integrating OpenWhisk with your Node application.
 - [Databricks serverless platform](https://techcrunch.com/2017/06/06/deep-databricks/) - Databricks releases serverless platform for Apache Spark along with new library supporting deep learning.
+- [Using the Serverless Framework to automate AWS Lambda deployments](https://medium.com/engineers-optimizely/using-serverless-to-simplify-and-automate-aws-lambda-442addd80d72) - How the Serverless Framework can help to automate AWS Lambda deployments.

 ## Screencasts